Leaving the USA: guide for Americans moving abroad 2026

 Signing a lease abroad

-- Furnished rentals can help avoid buying furniture immediately.
+• Furnished rentals can help you avoid buying furniture right away.

 In popular expat cities, local Facebook groups often have listings from other expats and locals.